David Lewis Community Engagement Design Scholarship

 Eligibility & Schedule

-The David Lewis Community Engagement Design Scholarship is open to all Carnegie Mellon Architecture students.
+The David Lewis Community Engagement Design Scholarship is open to all Carnegie Mellon Architecture students (undergraduate, master's and PhD).

 Award Recipients